othmane1244/enbadia/README.md

-# Embede AI — a project by O. A. and S. E. exploring embedded AI solutions
+# Embede AI
+## Project by O. A. and S. E. exploring embedded AI solutions